scoobybejesus/cryptools/InputFile_CSV.md

 ###### Margin accounts

-* Margin accounts must come in pairs, the base account and the quote account.
+* Margin accounts always come in pairs, the base account and the quote account.
-The base account is the coin being longed or shorted, and its ticker is reflected like normal.
-The quote account is the market.
-The quote account's ticker requires a different formatting.
-For example, when using BTC to long XMR, the BTC account must be reflected with the ticker BTC_xmr.

 * Margin gain or loss is accounted for when there is activity in the related "spot" account.
-For example, you won't reflect a loss until you actually spend your holdings to pay off your loans.
+For example, a loss will not be recorded until "spot" holdings are used to pay off loans.
-Until you sell, it's simply an unrealized loss.
+Until "spot" funds are spent to pay off the margin loans, it's simply an [unrecorded] unrealized loss.

 #### CSV file components - Data types, restrictions, and important points